wooorm/parse-latin/Readme.md

 ## Syntax Tree Format

-**Note!** The easiest way to see **how parse-latin tokenizes and parses**, is by using the [online parser demo](https://wooorm.github.io/parse-latin), which shows the syntax tree corresponding to the typed code.
+**Note!** The easiest way to see **how parse-latin tokenizes and parses**, is by using the [online parser demo](https://wooorm.github.io/parse-latin), which shows the syntax tree corresponding to the typed text.

 ---